 30th of September | Lewes Rd, Stanmer, Brighton BN1 9SE

-The biggest electronic music festival in Brighton is back for another year, offering huge headliners including Kurupt FM, Subfocus, Pendulum, and Holy Goof.
-Much more are to be announced in the coming weeks.
+The biggest electronic music festival in Brighton is back for another year, and the Phase 1 lineup is promising, with headliners Wilkinson and Chaos in the CBD, with much more are to be announced in the coming weeks.

-Held right at the end of summer, so deep into the year that you can barely call it summer, Boundary will mark the end of the festival season in Brighton for the year, giving you the last dose of summer vibes before it's sniffle season all over again.
+Held right at the end of summer, Boundary will mark the end of the festival season in Brighton for the year, giving you the last dose of summer vibes before it's sniffle season all over again.

 Tickets are cheap as far as day festivals go, and the earlier you grab them the cheaper they will be.